Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Customer support is like an exchange because it starts when the customer reaches out to you, and then, you help them with their challenges.

 On the other hand, customer success is relationship-oriented.
 Here, the focus is on building tools that help the user evolve and grow.
 It does not have an endpoint.
-In fact, customer success is rather an ongoing process to help build and strengthen a company-customer relationship.
+In fact, customer success organization is rather an ongoing process to help build and strengthen a company-customer relationship.

 KPIs and Performance Metrics

 Customer support metrics help you analyze and increase a company’s speed and quality at which the customers receive help.
-The customer support metrics are not concerned with the events before or after the support interactions, i.e. did it help increase the sales of the company.
+The customer support metrics are not concerned with the events before or after the support interactions, i.e. did it help increase the marketing sales of the company.

 Its focus is on delivering a speedy solution.
 Customer support metrics include CSAT, NPS, and customer hold time.